fuderis/arduino-steering-wheel/README.md

 * PEDAL_BRAKE_PIN: The analog pin for the brake pedal potentiometer
 * PEDAL_CLUTCH_PIN: The analog pin for the clutch pedal potentiometer
 * PEDAL.._DEAD_ZONE: Constants defining dead zones for each pedals
-* PEDAL.._MAX_VALUE: The maximum possible value for the displacement of your pedal's potentiometers
+* PEDAL.._MAX_VALUE: The maximum possible value for the displacement of your pedals potentiometers

 ## Usage
 This firmware reads inputs from the steering wheel, pedals, and buttons, applies necessary scaling and dead zone adjustments, and can be configured to send these values as gamepad inputs.